-According to the BBC, the apparent “invitation” to time travelers initially went unnoticed.
-Organizers of the June 15 Westminster Abbey service are making 1,000 tickets available to the public through a ballot, which can be accessed here.
-According to that page, “Successful applicants will be selected at random from all entries received.”
+According to BBC News, the apparent “invitation” to time travelers initially went unnoticed.
+Organizers of the June 15 Westminster Abbey service are making 1,000 tickets available to the public through a ballot.
+According to a statement, “Successful applicants will be selected at random from all entries received.”

 However, if you pay close attention, there’s something very peculiar about that ballot: The section where you enter your date of birth allows for any date up to December 31, 2038.